-So, what does that mean for dehydrated and freeze dried produce?
-Well, the United States Departement of Agriculture says this:
+So, what does that mean for dehydrated and freeze-dried produce?
+The United States Department of Agriculture says this:

-That is why THRIVE Life (formerly Shelf Reliance) lists their serving size for most fruits and vegetable as 1/4 cup.
-1/4 cup freeze dried = 1/2 cup fresh = 1 serving.
+That is why THRIVE Life lists its serving size for most fruits and vegetables as 1/4 cup.
+1/4 cup freeze-dried = 1/2 cup fresh = 1 serving.

-If you were to meet the daily reccommeded amounts using freeze dried produce alone you should have:
+If you were to meet the daily recommended amounts using a serving size of freeze-dried produce alone you should have: